 - The two products I have been using both work between layers of paint to make the paint crackle, but one is called Crackle Glaze and one is called Crackle Medium.
 These two particular products work the same way.

-- Read the tiny, tiny print on the side of the bottle to see what kind of product you have.
+- Put your glasses on and read the tiny, tiny print on the side of the bottle to see what kind of product you have.

 Choose Your Background Material for the Siding